Dsavvi180/AlgorithmicTrading/README.md

 # AlgoTrading Repository

-This repository contains a collection of jupyter notebooks for exploring trading strategies.
-Extensive data wrangling has been done for data processing, feature engineering and label creation for downstream use in machine learning or strategy research.
+This repository contains a collection of Jupyter notebooks exploring trading strategies, with extensive data wrangling for data processing, feature engineering, and label creation for downstream use in machine learning and strategy research.

-**Please note:** some of the notebooks in this repository are incomplete and the ideas haven't been fully implemented due to other commitments.
+Please note: some notebooks are incomplete and the underlying ideas haven't been fully implemented.

-The primary source of data can be found in the below repository, where raw futures contracts from Databento have been back adjusted to form a continuous NQ futures time series:
+The primary data source is described below, where raw NQ futures contracts from Databento have been back-adjusted to form a continuous time series:

 - **marketDataNasdaqFutures/**
   - Provides raw and processed market data for Nasdaq futures, including minute-level CSVs, feature sets, metadata, and symbology files.
-This data is used for research, backtesting, and model training.
+Used for research, backtesting, and model training.

- - Data has been cleaned, outliers removed, and very importantly the futures contracts have been backadjusted to create a continuous time series.
+  - Data has been cleaned, outliers removed, and the futures contracts back-adjusted to create a continuous time series.

-*Pre-back-adjusted futures data: Raw contracts*
+*Pre-back-adjusted futures data: raw contracts*
 <img src="https://raw.githubusercontent.com/Dsavvi180/AlgorithmicTrading/main/images/preBackAdjustment.png" alt="Pre-backadjusted futures data" width="800">

 *Back-adjusted continuous futures data*
 <img src="https://raw.githubusercontent.com/Dsavvi180/AlgorithmicTrading/main/images/backAdjustedNQ.png" alt="Back-adjusted continuous futures data" width="800">

 - **RandomResearch/HMM-MarketRegime/**
-  - Following a hidden markov model approach to market regime quantification
+  - Hidden Markov Model approach to market regime quantification.

 ## Getting Started

-1. **Python Notebooks:**
+1. **Python Notebooks**
    - Open any `.ipynb` file in Jupyter or VS Code to explore and run backtesting experiments.

 ## Notes

 - All data and code are organized for rapid experimentation and research in algorithmic trading.

 ## Pipeline